Real estate signs are still an offline marketing tool for many real estate professionals to draw attention to a particular property for sale.

 The most economical option is the vinyl decal sign.

-It is often used in storefront windows to either advertise different product offers and, of course, to also advertise the availability of commercial real estate.
+It is often used in storefront windows to advertise different product offers and the availability of commercial real estate.

-They are often the best option when either ground-mounted signs can’t be afforded or can’t be accommodated because of foot traffic.
+They are often the best option when either ground-mounted signs can’t be afforded or accommodated because of foot traffic.

 5) The Feather Flag Sign